The list in brief

 Zoho’s Starter pack costs just $5 a month and includes room for a five-page website, a healthy 10GB monthly bandwidth, 500MB storage, and more.
 The website builder itself is very straightforward to operate, and you don’t need any design experience to get started.

 The website builder uses a feature called Sections that enables you to add specific elements to your site.
 This is an interesting use of templates, and you can have multiple designs on one page depending on the look and purpose of your websites.
 There are also over 150 pre-made templates to choose from if you’d prefer to lower your workload.

 The builder uses a drag-and-drop mechanism for ease of use.
 It’s fully customizable, accommodates elements such as lightbox, audio, and video, and enables you to integrate other Zoho apps.
 This Zoho integration is, in our opinion, a key selling point.

-Zoho has a wide range of powerful tools, and to have them all in one place can provide great benefits to your business, particularly if you are already using them.
+Zoho has a wide range of powerful tools, and having them all in one place can provide great benefits to your business.

 Read our Zoho Sites review.

 WordPress is so ingrained in the fabric of the internet that there is a whole branch of software development dedicated to it.
 WordPress is split into two parts, WordPress.com and WordPress.org.
 WordPress.com is a website builder with inclusive hosting, while WordPress.org is a CMS platform for more advanced web development.